torrejonv/teranode/docs/services/propagation.md

 ![Propagation_Service_Container_Diagram.png](img%2FPropagation_Service_Container_Diagram.png)

-The service implements multiple experimental alternative communication methods (e.g. DRPC, fRPC, QUIC) for transaction propagation, as well as UDP listeners over IPv6.
+The service implements multiple experimental alternative communication methods (e.g. fRPC, QUIC) for transaction propagation, as well as UDP listeners over IPv6.
 At the time of writing, the gRPC protocol is the primary communication method.

-- `StartUDP6Listeners`, `quicServer`, `drpcServer`, `frpcServer`, `StartHTTPServer`: These functions are designed to start various network listeners for different protocols like UDP, QUIC, DRPC, fRPC, and HTTP.
+- `StartUDP6Listeners`, `quicServer`, `frpcServer`, `StartHTTPServer`: These functions are designed to start various network listeners for different protocols like UDP, QUIC, DRPC, fRPC, and HTTP.
 Each function configures and starts a server to listen for incoming connections and requests on specific network addresses and ports.

 A node can start multiple parallel instances of the Propagation service.
 This translates into multiple pods within a Kubernetes cluster.
 Each instance will have its own gRPC server, and will be able to receive and propagate transactions independently.
 GRPC load balancing allows to distribute the load across the multiple instances.

-The Notice how fRPC and DRPC do not allow for load balancing.
+The Notice how fRPC does not allow for load balancing.

 ![Propagation_Service_Component_Diagram.png](img%2FPropagation_Service_Component_Diagram.png)